Dan Breen: War of Independence

 them they were to be met with a volley as the cart reached the gate.
 The reason for the difference was that there would be so little danger to us if only two appeared that it would be inhuman not to give them an opportunity of surrendering, but if six police turned up they, with their rifles, would be too great a danger to the eight of us to take any such risk as to challenge them and thus hand over our initiative.
 We had only one Winchester Repeater rifle and an agglomeration of small-arms."

 In the same statement, Robinson described the two policemen as he and Paddy Dwyer jumped out and seized the reins of the horse: "The RIC seemed to be at first amused at the sight of Dan Breen's burly figure with nose and mouth covered with a handkerchief; but with a sweeping glance they saw his revolver and Dwyer and me they could see only three of us.
-In a flash their rifles were brought up, the bolts worked and triggers pressed two shots rang out, but not from the carbines: the cut-off had been overlooked: The two shots came from Treacy [the only one with a rifle] and Tim Crowe.
+In a flash their rifles were brought up, the bolts worked and triggers pressed two shots rang out, but not from the carbines: the cut-off had been overlooked: The two shots came from Treacy and Tim Crowe.
 Those shots were the signal for general firing.
 At the inquest the fatal wounds were 'caused by small-calibre bullets'."

 During the conflict, the British put a £1,000 price on Breen's head, which was later raised to £10,000.
 He quickly established himself as a leader within the Irish Republican Army (IRA).
 He was known for his courage.
 On 13 May 1919, he helped rescue his comrade Seán Hogan at gunpoint from a heavily guarded train at Knocklong station in County Limerick.
 Breen, who was wounded, remembered how the battalion was "vehemently denounced as a cold-blooded assassins" and roundly condemned by the Catholic Church.
 After the fight, Seán Treacy, Séumas Robinson and Breen met Michael Collins in Dublin, where they were told to escape from the area.
 They agreed they would "fight it out, of course".
 Breen and Treacy shot their way out through a British military cordon in the northern suburb of Drumcondra (Fernside).
 They escaped, only for Treacy to be killed the next day in a shootout with British forces.
 Breen was shot at least four times, twice in the lung.